Two Point Hospital: Release

 The game's first paid downloadable content, "Bigfoot", was released on 5 December 2018.
-It adds additional hospital scenarios set in snow-based areas and a number of new illnesses to be cured related to the setting, among other improvements.
+It adds additional hospital scenarios set in snow-based areas and a number of illnesses to be cured related to the setting, among other improvements.
 On 18 March 2019, the "Pebberley Island" add-on was released.
 It is set on a tropical island and adds 34 diseases.
 The third expansion, "Close Encounters", released on 29 August 2019 adds science fiction elements such as aliens and the mysterious "Chasm 24".
-The fourth expansion, "Off the Grid", was released on 25 March 2020, and adds new plant-themed ailments and items with a focus on eco-friendliness.
-"Culture Shock", released in October 2020, introduced hospitals in culture settings like a film studio, which alongside curing patients with new diseases, will need to help with creating a television medical drama.
+The fourth expansion, "Off the Grid", was released on 25 March 2020, and adds plant-themed ailments and items with a focus on eco-friendliness.
+"Culture Shock", released in October 2020, introduced hospitals in culture settings like a film studio, which alongside curing patients with diseases, will need to help with creating a television medical drama.
 "A Stitch in Time", released in February 2021, added hospital settings in different time eras along with medical conditions specific to those periods.

 Sega announced in July 2019 that the game will be brought to Nintendo Switch, PlayStation 4, and Xbox One consoles, with all post-release updates that have been added to the personal computer version including the "Bigfoot" expansion, sometime later in 2019.
 The release for consoles was pushed to 25 February 2020, with the developers trying to better implement the game for console systems.
 A Jumbo edition release for consoles, which includes all prior DLC and the "Off the Grid" and "Close Encounters" packs, released on 5 March 2021.
 The game was released for Amazon Luna on 19 November 2020.

+Reception

-ReceptionTwo Point Hospital was received positively by critics.
+Two Point Hospital was received positively by critics.
 Media review aggregation website Metacritic summarised the game as garnering "generally favorable reviews".

 Critics were especially positive about how it holds up in comparison to Theme Hospital, with many giving praise for its nostalgic value as well as the improvements.
 Rachel Weber of GamesRadar+ was positive about the game's use of nostalgia, stating that the game had "taken the funny bones" from the original and transplanted them into Two Point Hospital.
 Game Informer's Ben Reeves thought that Two Point Studios had done "a remarkable job reviving Theme Hospital".
 GamesMaster described Two Point Hospital as "the perfect cure" for the "Bullfrog deficiency" and said it is precisely what Theme Hospital fans wanted it to be.
 Even before release, Dominic Tarason of Rock, Paper, Shotgun described Two Point Hospital as "Theme Hospital 2 in all but name", a view shared by Bit-Tech's Rick Lane and GamesTM.
 Similar views were held by Edge, Johnny Chiodini of Eurogamer, and Jacob Bukacek of Hardcore Gamer.
 Other critics who noted the similarity to Theme Hospital include Jeuxvideo.com and James Ide of the Daily Mirror.